AnsBalin/skorche/README.md

 ![map](./graphviz/batch.svg)

-We can also unbatch a queue with `skorche.unbatch(queue)`
+We can also unbatch a queue with `skorche.unbatch(queue)`.

 ### Filtering: `filter`

-Maybe some documents are irrelevant to us and we need not process them. `skorche` provides a `filter` to remove these from the pipeline.
+Maybe some documents are irrelevant to us and we need not process them. _skorche_ provides a `filter` to remove these from the pipeline.

 ```python
 q_doc_filtered = skorche.filter(filter_fn, q_doc)